Richard's Brew Guide

 If you're an espresso drinker

-• Water: ~100ml
+• Water: ~100ml just-boiled

-• First infusion: ~45 seconds
+• First infusion: ~60 seconds, then strain

 Each infusion will taste slightly different.